-Our goal is to extend the current programs being offered and develop a College Credit Certificate (C.C.C.) for Unmanned Vehicle Systems with our primary focus being on the development of curriculum for Unmanned Marine Vehicle Systems.
-These Certificate courses will have two tracts: Unmanned Vehicle Systems Training and Unmanned Vehicle Systems Development
+Our goal is to develop a College Credit Certificate (C.C.C.) for Unmanned Vehicle Systems with our primary focus being on the development of curriculum for Unmanned Marine Vehicle Systems.
+These Certificate courses will have two tracts: Unmanned Vehicle Systems Training and Unmanned Vehicle Systems Development a) Be able to demonstrate crew performance and coordination in UAS operational environments while applying problem solving skills and an in-depth understanding of the operational, regulatory and safety environment of the National Airspace System.